johncarlochengroa/InventoryOOP/README.md

 # InventoryOOP
 **A simple, object-oriented command-line inventory system.** 📦

 This project is a basic console application designed to demonstrate fundamental principles of Object-Oriented Programming (OOP) in Java.
-It allows a user to manage a single item in an inventory, with special handling for "Food" items that have unique properties.
+It allows a user to manage a 4 slot inventory.

 <p align="center">